 For outside SMTC, UE scheduling availability for serving cell may be introduced.

-For FR1 inside SMTC, measurement on SC and NSC can be performed by the same beam; and L1 and L3 measurement on NSC can be performed simultaneously.
+For FR1 inside SMTC, measurement on SC and NSC can be performed simultaneously; and L1 and L3 measurement on NSC can be performed simultaneously.

-For FR2 inside SMTC, measurement on SC and NSC CANNOT be performed by the same beam; and whether L1 and L3 measurement on NSC can be performed simultaneously depends on the FR2 Rx beam assumption in Issue 1-1-3 and Issue 1-1-4.
+For FR2 inside SMTC, measurement on SC and NSC CANNOT be performed by the same beam (Huawei); and whether L1 and L3 measurement on NSC can be performed simultaneously depends on the FR2 Rx beam assumption in Issue 1-1-3 and Issue 1-1-4.

 Issue 1-2-2 UE behaviour when SSBs associated with different PCIs overlap